 The Wage Gap

-While the difference between men and women’s salaries has shrunken over last 30 years, women continue to make less money than men while progress towards equality stagnates.
+While the gap between men and women’s salaries has shrunk over last 30 years, women continue to make less money than men, while progress towards equality stagnates.

 While the size of the wage gap varies depending on occupation, it is always present, with women consistently making less than men.
 This disparity can be attributed to a number of causes, including an inherent hiring bias against women and, of course, the glass ceiling that prevents many women from advancing in their careers.

-Even though women make up the majority of the workforce, they are still more likely to work in lower-paying jobs.
+Even though women make up half the workforce, they are still more likely to work in lower-paying jobs.
 For example, while women account for over 50% of STEM college graduates, they make up less than 30% of the STEM workforce.
 Instead, women dominate fields like community service, education, food service, and housekeeping.

 Moreover, women are less likely to be promoted to a leadership position than men.
-In fact, women make up only 4% of Fortune 500 CEOs and just 19% of Congress.
-In the field of k-12 education, where women represent nearly 75% of the teachers, they account for only 25% of school superintendents.
+In fact, women make up only 8.1% of Fortune 500 CEOs and just 27.1% of Congress (which is an all time record).
+In the field of K-12 education, where women represent nearly 76% of the teachers, they account for only 27% of school superintendents.

 It is in these advanced positions where the hiring bias is most visible.